chinzhengjie/ZJ_Portfolio/Airline & Airport Case Study/README.md

 <img src="Images/Airport%20%20Connectivity.PNG">
 </p>

-Airports are also measured by their connectivity, which is the number of connections an airport has to other airports.
+Airports are also measured by their connectivity, which is the number of unique connections an airport has to other airports.
 In this regard, ATL, ORD, DFW, 10397 and 13930 are the top 5.

 <p align="center"> <b>
 Seasonal Impact on Airports